 You will receive a copy of our Obstetrical Billing Policy with your New OB packet, which is given to you by your Provider.
 Our Billing office will contact your insurance to verify your coverage and benefits.

-If you do not have insurance coverage or your insurance card with you, you will be expected to pay for your prenatal care at the time of service.
+If you do not have insurance coverage or your insurance card with you, you will be expected to pay for your health care at the time of service.
+If you are pregnant, you will be expected to pay for your prenatal care at every visit.
 We also will set up a payment plan for your delivery charge, which will need to be paid in full one month prior to your due date.

 At Northwest Women’s Clinic, we are committed to safeguarding the privacy and the security of your personal health information.
 Our clinicians and staff are vigilant about protecting your personal information.
 When you pay online, your credit card information is transferred over a secure internet connection and is only used for the purposes of making payments that are authorized by you.
 Our practices are compliant with the Health Information Portability and Accountability Act (HIPAA), as well as newer legislation, such as the Health Information Technology for Economic and Clinical Health (HITECH) provisions of the American Recovery and Reinvestment Act.